yashu1wwww/Twitter-auto-comments-with-multiple-accounts/README.md

 change username & password in 11 & 15th line

-put required url in url text file
+and change url in 18th line and same in below codes

-change comment text where they are in cmt.py script
+change comments which you required text where they are in cmt.py s

 Download The Latest Version Of Chrome Driver https://chromedriver.chromium.org/ & Extract The File And Place To These Folder open cmd and enter cmt.py